hydro-informatics/hydro-informatics.github.io/geopy/geospatial-data.md

 Illustration of the Natural Earth's NE1_50M_SR_W.tif raster zoomed on Nepal, with point and line shapefiles indicating major cities and country borders, respectively.
 Take note of the tile-like appearance of the grid, where each tile corresponds to a 50m-x-50m raster cell.
 ```

+## Lidar and Underwater Digital Elevation Models (Bathymetries)

+Terrain survey data are often delivered in the shape of an x-y-z point dataset along with point attribute parameters.
+Three-dimensional datasets of the bare Earth's topographic surface are referred to as a Digital Elevation Model (read more about the **{term}`DEM`** terminology in the glossary), which represents the baseline for any physical analysis of a river ecosystem.
+The underwater topography is called the **bathymetry** of a river or other water body.
+Nowadays, x-y-z point clouds for generating a DEM mostly stem from {term}`Lidar` combined with {term}`Echo sounder` surveys.
+Older approaches rely on manual surveying (e.g., with a total station) of cross-sectional river profiles and interpolating the terrain between the profiles.
+The newer {term}`Lidar` technique employs light (laser) sources and provides terrain data up to 2-m deep water.
+Deeper waters are mapped with an {term}`Echo sounder` and the merged {term}`Lidar` and echo-sounding datasets produce seamless point clouds of river ecosystems, which may be stored in different file types (e.g., `*.las` or its zipped form `*.laz`).

+{term}`Lidar` produces massive point clouds, which quickly overcharge even powerful computers.
+This is why in practice, {term}`Lidar` data may need to be broken down into smaller zones of less than 10<sup>6</sup> points each.
+Particular {term}`Lidar` processing software (e.g., [LAStools](http://lastools.org/)) may be helpful in this task.

 (prj)=
 ## Projections and Coordinate Systems